nits9012/SwiftUI-Example/README.md

-Hope it will help you understand, How to make API call in SwiftUI
+Hope it will help you to understand, How to make API call in SwiftUI